My Photo

 This article is based on Michael Michalko’s research into the creative thinking exemplified by Thomas Edison.
 Mr. Michalko is one of the world's foremost experts on creative thinking.

-Edison was considered a genius and most people don’t think they’re capable of the same level of thinking.
-In fact Thomas Edison never had a true formal education, most likely suffered ADD, and was almost completely deaf.
+Edison was considered a genius, hence most people don’t think they’re capable of the same level of thinking.
+In fact, Thomas Edison never had a true formal education (didn't go to university), most likely had ADD, and was almost completely deaf in one ear.
 What separated Edison form other people was his creativity, tenacity, and approach to problem solving.
+You don't need to be a genius to try something multiple times.

-Young Thomas Edison Thomas Edison’s methodology falls directly inline with some of the core internet success fundamentals.
+Thomas Edison’s methodology falls directly inline with the biggest internet success fundamentals.
 Try as many times as it takes until you achieve your online goal.
 If you don’t succeed analyze the failure and try it another way.
 Most people respond with “I won’t waste my time trying to figure this out” or the classic, “I don’t have the time.”
 Those simple statements separate the successful people from the unsuccessful online and elsewhere.

 My personal friends, who are doing amazingly well online didn’t get it right the first time or after the hundredth time.
-They still struggle today.
+They stuck at it - Focus on being tenacious and determined.
 One friend gets over 40,000 visitors a day to his web site.
 On his best day he’ll pull 60,000 visitors.
-Another successful friend sells t-shirts online.
+Another successful friend sells t-shirts online and converts leads at a rate of over 30%.
 The t-shirt business is a highly competitive online market.
+Their success didn't come overnight.
 It took years to get both their web sites where they are today.

 Additional Resources: